snowman-repos/book/project_managers/README.md

 Do you believe there is real commercial value in this culture?
 If so can you articulate what it is?
 C’mon, sell it to me; sell it to our bosses, please.
 There must be some Web Project Managers our there who also stay on Twitter all day and read blog posts etc. Why do you find it beneficial?
 Or, in what way do you see it as a beneficial thing for your project team to be doing?

+### Scrum Reviews

+- design review
+- code review
+- test coverage
+- feedback

+### Project Reviews

+- discuss good and bad points
+- strategy to tackle problems before meeting is over. when set goal, set deadline, assign to people
+- ideas to make it better that an be sold to client
+- find best way to showcase it to win more work

 ## Setting things up

 - seating arrangements
+- tools
+- servers
+- github
+-

 WEB PROJECT MANAGEMENT AND COLLABORATION USING GITHUB
 - January 13, 2014 - by thesambarnes, in Digital Project Management, with 9 comments -